IDMNYU/DM2173-Motion-Graphics-Studio-SP17/process_documentation.md

 Brainstorming is an idea-generating process based on free association that uses a written record of verbalized ideas.
     * Start by making word lists of everything that relates to your subject.
 These lists can help you explore the trail of thoughts influenced by your research.
-    * Another effective brainstorming method is verbal diagramming or “**thought mapping**.”
+    * Another effective brainstorming method is verbal diagramming or **thought mapping**.
 Place a key word in the middle of a piece of paper and branch out in all directions as you write down other ideas that are related to the initial word.
 This approach lets you picture the structure of your thinking.

 **Motion Design Workflow**